Scoring

 Once all cards are played, each player looks through the tricks they have won, adding up their points in total.
 The game continues until a player gets 100 points or higher, and the player with the lowest score wins.

 Hearts is a popular trick-taking card game.
-Unlike other trick-taking card games such as whist, bridge, and spades, Hearts is an evasion game where players must avoid winning hearts.
+Unlike other trick-taking card games such as whist, bridge, and spades, the game is an evasion game where players must avoid winning the game.
 Traditionally, Hearts is played by four people, yet it can be altered to fit three to six players.

 The standard 52-card pack.